 A home renovation is both exciting and a little stressful.
 On the one hand, you’re going to be getting the upgrade you want.
-On the other hand, part of your home is about to turn into a construction zone.
+But, on the other hand, part of your home is about to turn into a construction zone.

 There are so many other things to think about that you probably haven’t thought about your furnace and air conditioner.

-Your HVAC system needs extra protection because of the amount of dirt, debris, and contaminants that can be stirred up by a renovation.
+Your HVAC system needs extra protection because of the amount of dirt, debris, drywall dust, and contaminants that a renovation can stir up.

 It can also be physically damaged if your renovation plans don’t line up with your existing HVAC layout.